Artist Submissions

 Bomi Choi studied ceramics, fiber arts, and graphic design in Toronto and Seoul.
 Bomi has worked across diverse areas of the solution space: graphic design, branding, marketing, prop and food styling, photography, and merchandising.
 Ceramics is the medium she uses to tell stories and communicate with people.
 It’s very creative work; for her, capturing the textures, stories, and creativity behind each piece is her passion.
 The 365 DAYS collection features a smart design that makes your life easier.
 It is perfect to use every day: enjoying a beverage at your office, over lunch, or while binge-watching your favorite movies.
 The beautiful colorful glazed surface offers various textures, and each piece is functional and simple to coordinate with other shapes.
 All products are useful for hot and cold foods and drinks.

 Brenda Nieves is a sculptor, ceramic artist, living and working in her studio in the Junction in Toronto.
-Nieves trained at Sheridan College in the Craft and Design program 2015-6.
+Nieves trained at Sheridan College in the Craft and Design program from 2015 to 2016.
 Her earlier career was designing children’s clothing, then as a Fashion Director for Eaton’s.
 Nieves works in multiple medias, primarily in clay but also explores fabric, painting and printmaking.
 Brenda Nieves focuses on hand building, including coil, slab, slamming, forming, and carving and incorporating thrown elements.
 Her practice includes both additive and subtractive processes.
 Nieves' passion for colour is reflected in her use of multiple glazes and their exciting results.
 Brenda describes her work as expressing “an image of the natural world transformed in clay and glaze."
 Nieves' creative life is a composite formed by the life she has lived with fragments of memories, excursions north coloring the visions she has for her work.
 The power of the human spirit is mirrored in her representation of the power of water, rocks and growth.
 The impetus to create art full time is her desire to make life precious for both herself and those who engage in her work.

 Gillian Preston is the artist and founder of Broken Plates.
 She works out of Pittsburgh, PA, where she creates fine art in addition to her line of glass wearables.
 She studied glass at the Cleveland Institute of Art under Brent Kee Young with a strong emphasis on drawing, earning her BFA in glass.
 As a result of these dual interests, Preston combines the intimate qualities of hand drawn imagery with contemporary and traditional glass practices to bring light and character to her ideas and narratives.
 Her work has been recognized In New Glass Review 29 and 31 and is currently on exhibition in boutiques and galleries internationally.
 Preston's line of glass jewelry is called Broken Plates.
 These glass wearables are cut from the surface of hand blown glass.
 The process begins in a hot glass studio.
 Here, layers of bold, crisp colors are applied to molten glass and blown into a flat surface (or plate).
 This will serve as the canvas for the final products.
 The pieces are either infused with hand drawn imagery or left as a raw, organic surface.
 Each wearable is cut by hand or with the use of a CNC waterjet.
 Then, they get polished and fashioned into their final form.
 The name "Broken Plates" is a reference to the work’s origin.
 The result is a highly unique line of jewelry that transcends current trends and captures the stunning qualities of hand blown glass.
 This sculptural series of glass wearables is an excuse to experiment with new textures and materials.
 The pieces explore the more tactile experiences one might only have once deviating from a two dimensional format.
 Each glasswork plays with form and light and interacts with the contours of the body.
 These translucent terrains use repetition to create their undulating forms while they refract the light and hug the body.